AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Repository Cleanup Tools

-The image lists two tools for repository cleanup: "Git filter-repo" and "BFG Repo-Cleaner," each with a brief description of their functions.
+The image lists two tools for repository cleanup: "Git filter-repo" and "BFG Repo-Cleaner," with brief descriptions of each.

 Practical Examples